Kapil Hoble

-Kapil Hoble (born 19 May 1998) is an Indian professional footballer who plays as a midfielder for Churchill Brothers in the I-League.
+Kapil Hoble (born 19 May 1998) is an Indian professional footballer who plays as a midfielder for Churchill Brothers.

 Career

 Hoble played for the under-18 team of Dempo in the 2014–15 edition of the Youth League.
 A midfielder, he was also employed as a forward the following season.
 He was later drafted to the senior side and played in the 2015–16 edition of the I-League 2nd Division.
 He represented home state Goa in the 2017–18 edition of Santosh Trophy.

 Hoble moved to FC Goa in 2018 and represented their Reserves side in the I-League 2nd Division and Goa Professional League for a couple of seasons.

 Churchill Brothers

 Hoble was signed by Churchill Brothers ahead of the 2021–22 season of the I-League.